dixitm624/ads8634-driver-/README.md

 # ADS8634 user space driver

 This project provides a user-space application for interacting with the ADS8634 analog-to-digital converter (ADC) via SPI.
-The application allows users to read from and write to registers of the ADS8634, configure settings, and switch between different pages.

 ## Features

 - **Read from a register**